sammcj/mcp-package-version/README.md

      - Python: >= for compatible versions, == for exact versions
      - Java: Use the version directly (Maven/Gradle handle ranges differently)
      - Go: Use semantic version prefixes (e.g., v1.2.3)
+     - Swift: Use from, upToNextMajor, or exact version requirements
    - Document any version-specific requirements in comments

 3. If version checks fail: